mwarning/KadNode/README.md

 **kadnode-ctl** allows to control KadNode from the command line.

   * `-p` *port*
-    The port used to connect to the command line of a local KadNode instance (Default: 1700).
+    The port used to connect to the command shell of a local KadNode instance (Default: 1700).

   * `-h`
     Print this help.